spatie/phpunit-watcher/README.md

 phpunit-watcher watch --filter=it_can_run_a_single_test
 ```

-#### A note for Windows users
+#### Notes on interactive commands

+When running `phpunit-watcher` from a Composer script, you may need to [redirect input](https://github.com/spatie/phpunit-watcher/issues/54) in order for the interactive commands to work:

+`"test:watch": "phpunit-watcher watch < /dev/tty"`

-Currently, TTY is not being supported, so any interaction has been disabled.
+On Windows, Currently, TTY is not being supported, so any interaction has been disabled.
 While watching for changes works,
 any arguments for PHPUnit have to be provided when initially calling `phpunit-watcher`.

 ## Customization